- Homepage

 Hospital staff may also support with arranging equipment to help you live independently at home, organising your medication, transport home, talking to your family about discharge plans and refer to a GP or community health team that may visit you once you are at home.

-Age UK York provides After Hospital Support for older people in York when they leave hospital.
-They can provide this support for up to six weeks.
+Age UK York provides an Independent Living Service for older people in York when they leave hospital.
+They offer short-term support intended to reduce hospital admissions and enable people to remain active in their community.

 You may need to think about a safe return home and want to consider a falls prevention visit from the City of York Council Falls Prevention Scheme or need a handyperson service.
 You can also contact the handyperson service to arrange for a community group, GoodGym, to move your bed downstairs if this is required for you to return home safely while you recuperate.
 This may be a time to consider what aids and adaptations can take place in the home or whether a Technology Enabled Care service would be useful.
 The You and Your Home pages can help to consider what you need.